 Think of Sachin Tendulkar, Aishwarya Rai, AR Rahman – all those national brands were created in that decade.
 Growing up in 1990s meant having a front row to watching those icons created in real time.
 It was the delight of seeing Sachin score his first few centuries LIVE.

-I remember coming home from school with excitement to watch Sachin’s first centuries – in the autumn of 1994.
+I remember coming home from school with excitement to watch Sachin’s first century – in the autumn of 1994.
 There was nothing as joyful in those boyhood times as watching Sachin score a century.
-Even by his first century he was a national sensation.
+Even by his first century, he was a national sensation.
 We would have bets on who would finally beat Desmond Haynes who had an insurmountable 17 ODI centuries.